braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/guidelines_and_tips.md

 ### Transactional

-- if the user just made an in-app purchase, you should thank them and provide any tips that can help them make the most of that purchase.
+- If the user recently made an in-app purchase, you should thank them and provide any tips that can help them make the most of that purchase.
-- If the user just made an out-of-app purchase, provide them with shipping confirmation and a way to ask questions about their shipment.
+- If the user recently made an out-of-app purchase, provide them with shipping confirmation and a way to ask questions about their shipment.
 - Asking users to give feedback after a purchase is a good way to solicit input without being pushy.
 Because you've just provided users with a service, they may be more likely to share their thoughts.
 Here's an example of an email from Restaurant.com:

 ![Restaurant email][28]{: style="max-width:80%;"}

 ### Retention

-- keep your tone friendly.
+- Keep your tone friendly.
 - This may be your last chance to win users back, so be sure to include content that showcases your app's value.
 - If the user has been relatively inactive since installing, offer helpful hints for getting started.
 - For social apps, keep users updated on their friends' activities.